danilodevhub/knowledge-base-service/README.md

 ## Authentication

-This service uses role-based access control:
+This service uses role-based access control with the following roles:
-- Admin users can perform all operations
+- Admin: Full access to all operations
-- Editor users can create and edit content
-- Viewer users can only view content
+- Editor: Can create, edit, and manage resources
+- Viewer: Read-only access

+Authentication is implemented via middleware that checks user roles and ownership.

 ## API Endpoints

-### Authentication
-- POST /auth/login - Authenticate a user and get a token

 ### Topics

-- `GET /knowledge-base/topics` - Get all topics (latest versions)
+- `GET /topics` - Get all topics (latest versions)
-- `GET /knowledge-base/topics/:id` - Get a specific topic by ID (latest version)
+- `GET /topics/:id` - Get a specific topic by ID (latest version)
-- `GET /knowledge-base/topics/:id/versions` - Get all versions of a topic
+- `GET /topics/:id/versions` - Get all versions of a topic
-- `GET /knowledge-base/topics/:id/versions/:version` - Get a specific version of a topic
+- `GET /topics/:id/versions/:version` - Get a specific version of a topic
-- `GET /knowledge-base/topics/:id/hierarchy` - Get the topic hierarchy starting from a specific topic
+- `GET /topics/:id/hierarchy` - Get the topic hierarchy starting from a specific topic
+- `GET /topics/path/:fromId/:toId` - Find shortest path between two topics
+- `GET /topics/ancestor/:topicId1/:topicId2` - Find lowest common ancestor of two topics
-- `POST /knowledge-base/topics` - Create a new topic
+- `POST /topics` - Create a new topic
-- `PUT /knowledge-base/topics/:id` - Update a topic (creates a new version)
+- `PUT /topics/:id` - Update a topic (creates a new version)
-- `DELETE /knowledge-base/topics/:id` - Delete a topic and all its versions
+- `DELETE /topics/:id` - Delete a topic (add ?cascade=true to delete children)

 ### Topic Resources
-- PUT /knowledge-base/topics/:id/resource - Set a resource for a topic (requires admin or editor role)
+- `PUT /topics/:id/resource` - Set a resource for a topic
-- DELETE /knowledge-base/topics/:id/resource - Remove a resource from a topic (requires admin or editor role)
+- `DELETE /topics/:id/resource` - Remove a resource from a topic

 ### Health Check
 - `GET /health` - Check if the service is running

 ## Request/Response Examples